 Best Time to Visit Luxor

 Visit between October and April, when temperatures are cooler and more comfortable for temple exploration.
 Summers can reach over 40°C, making mid-day visits challenging.
+For more insights, travelers often check guides like the best time to visit Egypt.

 Why Visit Luxor City?